Ntsakoz/Ntsakoz/README.md

 - 📫 How to reach me ...reach on email, ntsako41@gmail.com
 - 😄 Pronouns: ...
 They
 - ⚡ Fun fact: ...
 I enoy learning programming languages
--  Ecperience ....
+-  Experience ....
 I'm currently working a bank as A Data Engineer